opfesoft/sol-docs/db/characters/battleground_deserters.md

 ### datetime

-date and time of the event
+Date and time of the event